Ellenborough, Cumbria

 Ellenborough is a suburb of the town of Maryport, Cumbria, England, historically within Cumberland.

 It takes its name from the nearby River Ellen.
 The population of the electoral ward taken at the 2011 census was 3,810.

 Governance

-Ellenborough is in the parliamentary constituency of Workington, Mark Jenkinson is the Member of parliament.
+Ellenborough is in the parliamentary constituency of Penrith and Solway.

-For Local Government purposes it is in the Maryport North Ward of Allerdale Borough Council and the Maryport North Ward of Cumbria County Council.
+For Local Government purposes it is in the Cumberland unitary authority area.

 Ellenborough does not have its own parish council, instead it is governed by Maryport Town Council.

 Transport

 For transport there is the A594 going through the settlement and the A596 nearby; Maryport railway station is nearby.

 Nearby settlements

 Other suburbs of Maryport include Ewanrigg, Netherton and Glasson.